 Apple's student membership scheme for Apple Music offers those in full-time education a 50% subscription discount.
 (You can still get three months of music streaming for free, but students will pay less after the trial period expires.)

-In the UK this discount brings the monthly cost of Apple Music membership down from £9.99/$9.99 to £4.99/$4.99.
-But there are identical schemes in Ireland, the US, Australia, New Zealand, Germany and Denmark, each offering half off the usual price.
+This discount brings the monthly cost of Apple Music membership down from £9.99/$9.99 to £4.99/$4.99, with identical schemes in Ireland, the US, Australia, New Zealand, Germany and Denmark, each offering half off the usual price.

 To qualify for the student discount, you'll need to prove that you're enrolled at an eligible university or college.

 The Student Membership tier is the third membership tier Apple has offered to consumers, alongside Individual Membership (£9.99/$9.99 per month) and Family Membership (£14.99/$14.99).
 Visit Apple's site for more details and to sign up.

 If you're a student and signing up for Apple Music on your iPhone or iPad, tap where it says 'Are you a University Student?' and you'll be directed to a verification system - if your college or university is eligible you'll get the reduced subscription rate.

 And that's it - enjoy your discounted Apple products!